Association Between Poor Oral Hygiene and Respiratory Infections in Elderly Populations: A Comparative CrossSectional Study

 Abstract

-Background: Poor oral hygiene has been implicated as a significant risk factor for respiratory infections, particularly in elderly populations.
-Pathogenic microorganisms in the oral cavity may aspirate into the lower respiratory tract, exacerbating respiratory conditions.
-Objective: To investigate the association between oral health indicators and respiratory infections among elderly individuals in community and institutionalized settings.
-Methods: A comparative cross-sectional study was conducted on 357 elderly participants (≥60 years).
-Data were collected using structured interviews and clinical examinations.
-Oral health indicators such as oral hygiene index (OHI), periodontal disease, dry mouth, and dental caries were assessed.
-Respiratory infections were identified through medical records.
-Multivariate logistic regression was performed using SPSS version 25 to determine predictors of respiratory infections.
-Results: Participants with respiratory infections (n=178) showed higher mean OHI scores (3.9 ± 1.2) compared to those without (2.8 ± 1.1; p < 0.001).
-The prevalence of periodontal disease was significantly higher in the infection group (81.5% vs. 53.6%; p < 0.001).
-Multivariate analysis identified poor OHI (OR: 2.41, CI: 1.72–3.38) and institutionalization (OR: 1.92, CI: 1.25–2.96) as key predictors (p < 0.05).
-Conclusion: Poor oral hygiene significantly increases the risk of respiratory infections in elderly populations.
-Routine oral health care should be integrated into geriatric care to mitigate these risks.
+Background: Poor oral hygiene has been recognized as a significant risk factor for respiratory infections, particularly among elderly populations, due to the possibility of pathogenic microorganisms residing in the oral cavity being aspirated into the lower respiratory tract, thereby worsening existing respiratory conditions.
+Objective: This study aimed to investigate the association between various oral health indicators and respiratory infections among elderly individuals living both in community and institutionalized settings.
+Methods: A comparative cross-sectional study was carried out including 357 elderly participants aged 60 years or older.
+Data were gathered through structured interviews and clinical examinations, assessing oral health indicators such as the oral hygiene index (OHI), presence of periodontal disease, dry mouth, and dental caries.
+Respiratory infections were identified by reviewing participants’ medical records.
+Statistical analysis involved multivariate logistic regression using SPSS version 25 to determine significant predictors of respiratory infections.
+Results: Among the study population, 178 participants with respiratory infections exhibited higher mean OHI scores (3.9 ± 1.2) than those without infections (2.8 ± 1.1; p < 0.001).
+The prevalence of periodontal disease was also notably higher in the infection group (81.5%) compared to those without infections (53.6%; p < 0.001).
+Multivariate analysis revealed that poor OHI (odds ratio [OR]: 2.41, confidence interval [CI]: 1.72–3.38) and institutionalization (OR: 1.92, CI: 1.25–2.96) were significant predictors of respiratory infections (p < 0.05).
+Conclusion: The findings indicate that poor oral hygiene substantially increases the risk of respiratory infections among elderly individuals, underscoring the importance of integrating routine oral health care into geriatric health services to help mitigate these risks.

 Downloads